"Sympathy is no substitute for action" - David Livingstone

-General Conference records show that two student missionaries were sent through Andrews University in 1960, along with one from Columbia Union College and one from Walla Walla College.
-By 1963, Andrews had sent out 3 student missionaries.
-Then between 1967 and 1975, Andrews sent out 15 student missionaries.
-Through 1996, approximately 722 calls total were filled by Andrews students.
-Since then, 266 more calls were filled, 51 of them were from the 2006-2007 school year.
-For the 2007-2008 school year, Andrews students will fill 27 more calls for mission service.
+Andrews University has been involved in Student Missions since the 1960s.
+General Conference records show that by 1963 Andrews had sent out 3 student missionaries.
+Now, through the 2015-2016 school year approximately 1202 Andrews University student missionaries have been sent out to fill calls around the world.
+This school year 27 students are serving and for the 2017-2018 school year, Andrews' students are planning to fill approximately 30 more calls for mission service.
 These numbers however, only represent students who went through Andrews University.
-There are many other Student Missionaries who have chosen to go through such agencies as the Korean Language Institute, REACH International, or may simply go independently, thus making the total number of student missionaries from Andrews nearly immeasurable.
+There are many other Student Missionaries who have chosen to go through other agencies or may simply go independently, thus making the total number of student missionaries from Andrews nearly immeasurable.

 Long-term missions aren't the only opportunities for students to serve their community; Andrews University also accomodates student volunteers that want to help out in short-term projects and missions around the world.
 Groups such as WeCare have provided hundreds more students with the opportunity to serve internationally.
 Likewise, Campus Ministries Inreach and Outreach offer many opportunities for service in local areas, reaching our own community in powerful ways for Christ.

 Taken from the research of Donna J. Habenicht in 1977.